Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - To improve the understanding feed this description to reasoning models, and let it generate as many questions as possible from this description and feed this to description model to get answers.

+- Reasoning needs to be as fast as that of humans as a bare minimum.